 Sony's accurate and reliable focus system has enabled me to get back to shooting with primes almost all the time, which I am really happy about.

 In an admittedly unusual move, when I switched to Sony one common lens I did not go with is a 24-70 f2.8.
 I've owned a 24-70 (first with Canon, later with Nikon) since I began photographing weddings back in 2005, and I thought long and hard about it when it came time to buy Sony gear.
-In the end, I opted against it, because I planned to shoot with two bodies with primes for the entire wedding day (as opposed to how I worked previously, putting one body away after the special dances and shooting the rest of the reception with just a 24-70).
+In the end, I opted against it, because I planned to shoot with two bodies with primes for the entire wedding day (as opposed to how I worked previously with prior camera systems, putting one body away after the special dances and shooting the rest of the reception with just a 24-70).

 The 24mm f1.4 GM is quite a bit more compact and light than you would expect an f1.4 prime to be, such as compared to the popular Sigma Art 24mm f1.4.
 Yet it's amazingly sharp, even when shooting wide open, and is fast-focusing as well.
 I use it for getting ready shots, the ceremony, and the reception, and it pretty much never comes off the camera unless I specifically need the 16-35 f2.8 for some reason.
 For the first half of 2019 when it was first released, this lens was quite hard to obtain, with backorders taking a few months to be fulfilled.
 Availability has since stabilized though.